NHL 600-Goal Club

 One of the most exclusive clubs in the NHL comes in the form of the “500-Goal Club.”
 It is a club that is so exclusive, that only 45 players in the history of the league have ever reached such a milestone.
 Only five active players have hit the mark with no player looking primed to reach the mark anytime soon.
 One goal that is even more exclusive than the 500-Goal Club, however, is the “600-Goal Club.”

-There have been 19 players in NHL history who have scored 600 goals.
-Only two active players have reached the milestone, which is a testament to how impressive the feat truly is.
+There have been 20 players in NHL history who have scored 600 goals.
+Only one active player has reached the milestone, which is a testament to how impressive the feat truly is.
 This list will include every member of the 600-Goal Club, in reverse-chronological order starting with those scored their 600th goal most recently all the way back to the very first player to do so.

 Jarome Iginla – Jan.
 4, 2016

-The most recent player to reach the 600-goal club, Jarome Iginla tallied his 600th goal just four days into the 2016 calendar year at the age of 38.
+Jarome Iginla tallied his 600th goal just four days into the 2016 calendar year at the age of 38.
 Though he’s yet to win a Stanley Cup in his career, Iginla will forever be known as one of the greatest hockey players in the history of the sport.

 Though he’s an unselfish player and has been known throughout his career as a true team player, Iginla was a scoring machine for the majority of his career, even scoring 30 goals in 11 consecutive seasons, including a career-high 52 goals in 2001-02.
-Iginla is still playing and has over 615 goals in his career so far.
+Iginla is last played in in the NHL in the 2016-17 season with the Colorado Avalanche and Los Angeles Kings.
+He’s scored 625 goals in his career.

 Teemu Selanne – March 21, 2010

 If there was any player destined to score 600 goals in a career, it was Teemu Selanne.
 The 10th overall selection in the 1988 NHL Entry Draft, Selanne made his NHL debut during the 1992-93 season with the Winnipeg Jets.
 In 84 games, he scored 76 goal and 132 points and proved to be a lethal scoring winger from his very first season.

 Selanne went on to play for 21 seasons in the NHL, tallying 684 goals and 1,475 points in 1,451 games.
 Nicknamed the Finnish Flash, Selanne is one of the best Finnish-born players, and one of the best players in general, to ever grace the NHL ice.

 Joe Sakic – February 15, 2007